-The rate of unemployment has increased to 10,5% in 2020 (9% in 2019) and remains one of the main restricting factors.
-At the same time, the rate of unemployment has proven to be lower than the projected 16,5%.
-We expect the unemployment rate to reach the levels of 9-10% in subsequent periods (see graph 1).
-Additionally, GDP per capita in PPP terms remains very low among regional peers1 (USD 7,3 th in 2020).
+Since a large share of the country's labor force works abroad and due to the contraction of the main labor markets for Uzbekistan, namely Russia and Kazakhstan, the rate of unemployment has increased to 16,5% in 2020 (9,3% in 2019) and remains one of the main restricting factors.
+With the pick-up of economic activity in Uzbekistan and abroad, we expect the unemployment rate to decrease to 13% in 2021 and reach the levels of 9-10% in subsequent periods (see graph 1).
+Additionally, GDP per capita in PPP terms remains very low among regional peers 1 (USD 7,2 th in 2020).

-The government of Uzbekistan continues to provide fiscal stimulus to support the economic activity and eliminate the consequences of the coronavirus pandemic.
-Although the budget revenues remained resilient in 2020, due to the urgent need to cushion the effects of the COVID-19 pandemic the government had to increase spending on social sphere and medical care which has contributed to the widening of the overall fiscal deficit2 to 4,4% by the end of 2020 (see graph 2).
-Since the beginning of 2021 the government continues to provide fiscal stimulus to support economic activity, increase household income and eliminate the consequences of the coronavirus pandemic.
-The overall fiscal deficit is expected to further widen to 5,6% by the end of 2021 and to return to its pre-pandemic levels in mid-term perspective (see graph 2).
+Fiscal position has worsened due to additional expenses in response to COVID-19.
+Although the budget revenues remained resilient in 2020, due to the urgent need to cushion the effects of the COVID-19 pandemic the government had to increase spending on social sphere and medical care which has contributed to the widening of the overall fiscal deficit2 to 5,6% by the end of 2020 (see graph 2).
+Provided that the pandemic will be kept under control and additional COVID-19 expenditures will not be required, we expect the fiscal balance to return to its pre-pandemic levels in midterm perspective (see graph 2).